carsten nicolai

 2009

-public sculpture made of stainless steel on alucubond and steel structure, erected on a concrete pedestal
+made of stainless steel on alucubond and steel structure, erected on a concrete pedestal

 diameter approx. 350 cm